IjiniUthpala/CV/README.md

 ### 🎓 **My Academic Adventure**

-Currently deepening my expertise as a **second-year student** at **JAMK University of Applied Sciences**.
+Currently deepening my expertise as a **third-year student** at **JAMK University of Applied Sciences**.
 My focus spans Full Stack Development, IoT, and Project Management.
 Each day offers a new lesson, a new challenge, and a step closer to mastery.

 ---